kentjhall/cashweb/README.md

-# CashWeb: cashgettools library + cashget/cashserver executables, and cashsendtools library + cashsend executable
+# CashWeb: libraries + executables

 C libraries and useful executables for sending/getting from the Bitcoin Cash blockchain under the CashWeb protocol.